kervi/doc/source/security.rst

 You can use the groups in your python code to define who has access to panels and dynamcic values.

-I the snippet below the cpu sensor is only visible for users who belongs to the admin group
+In the snippet below the cpu sensor is only visible to users who belong to the admin group

 .. code:: python